|Yugoslavia at the World Youth Cup, 1987.|

 GK Drazen Ladic

 Ladic was first capped by Yugoslavia in 1991.
 He became the starting goalkeeper for Croatia after the independence.
-He proved himself to be a great keeper in the WC 1998 Finals, despite giving up two easy goals during the qualifiers.
+He had 58 caps for Croatia and twice for Yugoslavia.
+He proved himself to be a great keeper in the 1998 World Cup Finals, despite giving up two easy goals during the qualifiers.
 He spent most of his career with Dynamo Zagreb.

 GK: Tomislav Ivkovic